All Episodes

 You know, they say he's the new Bobby Kennedy.

-He took his jacket off, he rolled up his sleeves, he instead of standing still, he walked back and forth on the stage.
+Instead of standing still, he walked back and forth on the stage.

-It's all gimmicks and uh image and uh Well, I was gonna say looking like Bobby Kennedy is not a criteria to be elected president.
+Well, I was going to say, looking like Bobby Kennedy is not a criteria to be elected president.

-Like look at this so Casio Cortez, he was a bartender eight months ago.
+She was a bartender eight months ago.

 How does this happen?

-Well, I think the left wing of the Democratic Party, like the right wing of the Republican Party wants something new and different.
+Well, I think the left wing of the Democratic Party, like the right wing of the Republican Party, wants something new and different.

-And at least in the Democratic Party, there is a willingness to opt for socialism, left-wing politics, and policies like Medicare for all, jobs for all, $15 guaranteed minimum wage for all, that I think are unrealistic and potentially uh destructive.
+And at least in the Democratic Party, there is a willingness to opt for socialism, left-wing politics, and policies like Medicare for all, jobs for all, $15 guaranteed minimum wage for all, that I think are unrealistic and potentially destructive.

-Yeah, and what is this Democrats' love of socialism?
+Yeah, and what is this Democrat's love of socialism?

 They're fighting to get out of it.